OITWPsupport/boise-state-uPay-Gravity-Forms-Extension-for-LSAMP/docs/developerhowto.md

 3. Update the plugin's main PHP file:
 	1. change this line to reference the new class name:
 		`if( ! class_exists( 'Boise_State_[plugin_name]_Updater' ) ){`
-	1. change this line to reference Github repository you created:
+	1. change this line to reference GitHub repository you created:
 		`$updater->set_repository( 'boise-state-[plugin_name]' );`
 	1. change the shortcode so that it's unique:
 		`add_shortcode('[shortcode_string]', 'createForm_[plugin_name]');`
-6. Push an initial commit of the code to Github.
+6. Push an initial commit of the code to GitHub.
-7. Create an initial release in Github.
+7. Create an initial release in GitHub.

 See [Deploying Custom Plugins](https://sites.google.com/a/boisestate.edu/wordpress-support/home/boise-state-custom-plugins/deploying-custom-plugins)